billkarsh/SpikeGLX/Markdown/NIClock_Help.md

-* **Set_rate**: This is the rate that is used to program a clock, for example, a Whisper's clock is nominally 25000 Hz, or you might set 30000 Hz to program the NI internal clock to match the rate of imec probes.
+* **Set_rate**: This is the rate that is used to program a clock, for example, a Whisper's clock is nominally 25000 Hz, or you might set 25000 Hz to program the NI internal clock.
+Note that an NI device can achieve a precise value only if it evenly divides the master clock rate.
+The master rate for a 6133 is 20 MHz which is divisible by 40000 but not by 30000, for example.

 * **Measured_rate**: Until you have done a calibration the measured rate is initialized to be the `Set_rate`.
 When you use the SpikeGLX calibration